 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense loads like concrete slab tear-out, brick demo, asphalt millings, and clean dirt need a different container.
-Our reinforced-steel lowboy roll-offs are built for these jobs up to 10,000 pounds per load.
-The short 2-to-3-foot side walls let skid steers and wheelbarrows dump over the rim without pushing trucks over USDOT weight limits on Omaha routes.
+Concrete slab tear-out, brick demo, asphalt millings, and clean dirt all pack weight.
+Our reinforced-steel lowboy roll-offs handle up to 10,000 pounds without flinching.
+The wide, low side walls—just 2 to 3 feet—let a skid steer or wheelbarrow roll right over the rim while staying within USDOT truck weight limits on Omaha routes.

-Heavy-debris jobs run on weight tickets from the scale house, not by the yard; clean loads—those free of mixed wood, drywall, or trash—earn the lowest per-ton rate.
-I dispatch the right container based on a quick call with the site super, and that ensures you only pay for the actual tonnage.
+Heavy-debris jobs run on weight tickets from the scale house, not by the yard; the cleanest loads—without mixed wood or trash—earn the lowest per-ton rate.
+We determine the right dumpster size and dispatch based on a quick call with your site super, and we bill based on the actual tonnage recorded.

 Tonnage Limits and Weight Overage Policy